currycurry/thedinnerbutton/README.md

 Network:

-The Dinner Button is assigned a static ip address 192.168.9.118
+The Dinner Button is assigned a static ip address **192.168.9.118**

 You can ssh into it from the Droga5 offices
 $ ssh pi@192.168.9.118
 password: raspberry

-There is a directory called dinnersHere on the desktop. inside that folder you\'92ll find a couple of scripts that test individual parts of the system - camera, button, email\'85 there is also a folder of images, and a couple of other images.
+There is a directory called dinnersHere on the desktop. inside that folder you'll find a couple of scripts that test individual parts of the system - camera, button, email... there is also a folder of images taken by the webcam, and a couple of other images.

 dinnersHere_live.py is the active code running the dinner button.